10/19/2021

 Analyst, Goldman Sachs

 Thank you.
-Andrew, can I just check if I understood what you're saying?
-So when you say kind of not fully out of woods on the recovery path, and when you say continue the trending, what exactly do you mean?
-Did you see accelerating run rate through the quarter and into Q4, or is the Q3 overall that you posted today an indication of the run rate that you were delivering out at the end as you exited Q3?
+Can I just check that I understood what you're saying?
+So when you say kind of not fully afterwards on recovery path and when you say continue the trending, what exactly do you mean?
+Did you see accelerating run rate through the quarter and into Q4 or is the Q3 overall that you posted today an indication of the run rate that you were delivering at the end as you exited Q3?

 speaker